pH-7/ProjectNinja/README.md

 Don't waste time promoting your new awesome Github project...

+ProjectNinja is a marketing platform for open source projects.
-ProjectNinja helps busy developers to get their projects famous & credible
+It helps busy developers to get their projects more popular, credible and attract more contributors.

 ## About Me ...